nuree-cit/linux-assignment1/README.md

 - Find the Arch Linux image that you have uploaded in the previous step.
 - Later in following steps, you will use your Arch Linux ID.

-### 3. Create droplet
+### 3. Create Droplet
 Type and run commands below.
 ```bash
 doctl compute droplet create --image 166365674 --region sfo3 --size s-1vcpu-1gb --ssh-keys 43506344 --user-data-file ~/.ssh/droplet_setting.yaml --wait dropletName
 ```
-- `compute droplet create`: Command to create droplet
+- `compute droplet create`: Command to create Droplet
-- `dropletName`: Replace this to the **actual droplet name that you want to create**
+- `dropletName`: Replace this to the **actual Droplet name that you want to create**
 - `--region sfo3`: Choose region of datacenter in San Francisco, SFO3
 - `--image 166365674`: The ID of Arch Linux image that you want to use.
 Replace this to the **actual Arch linux image ID from the previous step.**
-- `s`: This means a "Standard" droplet size.
+- `s`: This means a "Standard" Droplet size.
 - `1vcpu-1gb`:  This means 1 virtual CPU for processing tasks and 1 GB of RAM for running applications.
 - `--ssh-keys 43506344`: Replace this to your **actual SSH key from the previous step**

-### 4. Connect to the droplet
+### 4. Connect to the Droplet
-To connect to the droplet, you need the ip address.
+To connect to the Droplet, you need the ip address.
 Type and run commands below.
 ```bash
 doctl compute droplet list --format Name,PublicIPv4
 ```
-- `doctl compute droplet list`: Command to list information of droplets.
+- `doctl compute droplet list`: Command to list information of Droplets.
-- `--format Name,PublicIPv4`: This will return only the names, and the ip addresses of the droplets.
+- `--format Name,PublicIPv4`: This will return only the names, and the ip addresses of the Droplets.

 Then you will see the result like:
 ```bash